 In tax credit scholarship programs, the state provides tax credits to businesses and individuals who donate to scholarship-granting organizations.
 These organizations, which are usually nonprofits, then award scholarships to parents.
 In other words, by letting businesses and individuals reduce their annual tax liability through donations to a scholarship organization, the state encourages citizens to support educational choice.

-- The Institute for Justice has intervened in nine lawsuits to protect tax-credit scholarships in court, including a case that prevailed at the U.S. Supreme Court.
+- The Institute for Justice has intervened in nine lawsuits to protect tax-credit scholarships in court.

 - On behalf of three Montana moms, IJ sued the state for adopting a rule that denied educational choice to the overwhelming majority of eligible families under Montana’s scholarship program.
 This led to a landmark win at the U.S. Supreme Court in 2020’s Espinoza v.
 Montana Department of Revenue, ensuring that educational choice programs cannot discriminate against parents who choose to send their children to religious schools.

 - Each year, over 310,000 students in 22 states benefit from tax–credit scholarship programs.